jordanchark/jordanchark.github.io/_pages/about.md

    <li>On linguistic fieldwork and the multi-lingual context of Bislama in Vanuatu: <b>[EN] Sprachen aus dem Schnellkochtopf: Register in Kreols (Teil 2)</b></li>
 </ul>

+## Prior to the PhD

+Prior to my employment at HU and ZAS, I did an MSc. in General Linguistics at the <a href="https://www.uni-potsdam.de/en/ling/index">University of Potsdam</a>.
+During my time in Potsdam, I did research on modality in Finnish using semantic fieldwork methodology (my MSc. thesis) as well as conducted theoretically-driven experiments on embedded questions (in the XPrag.de ExQ project).

+These days, I work mostly on Icelandic (with ocassional forays into other North Germanic languages, as well as German).
+My interest in the Icelandic language began from a young age.
+I did my undergraduate studies at the <a href ="https://english.hi.is/">University of Iceland</a>, where I developed a nascent interest in historical linguistics, linguistic variation and language ideology.

 ## Outside of linguistics